 Additionally, Idaho drivers are required to purchase uninsured/underinsured motorist coverage up to their liability limits.

 Signing up for the minimum coverage required will usually provide you with the cheapest car insurance in Idaho.
 However, the amounts may not be enough to protect you in case of a more serious accident.
 Liability insurance pays for damages to the other parties and not to yourself, or your property.

 Considering the fact that Idaho is a rural state, wildlife and heavy snowfall are common hazards that could cause damage to your vehicle.
 Adding comprehensive and collision coverage helps pay for any necessary vehicle repairs and replacements, which would otherwise be uncovered with state minimums.
 If you have a lender for your vehicle, you may also be required to purchase full coverage to protect against loss on your car’s loan.

 How to get cheap car insurance in Idaho

-- Compare providers: Check and see what add-ons and coverages providers have to offer.
-You may get additional perks such as free roadside service, which you can factor in when choosing a car insurance company.
+- Compare providers: It may be worth checking what add-ons and coverages providers have to offer.
+You may get additional perks such as free roadside service or coverage for original manufacturer’s parts, which you can factor in when choosing a car insurance company.